kvmanohar22/img2imgGAN/README.md

    $ python main.py --create <dataset_name>
    ```

-   This creates `train.npy` and `val.npy` in the corresponding dataset directory
+   This creates `train.npy` and `val.npy` in the corresponding dataset directory.
+This generates very huge files.
+As an
+   alternate, the next step attempts to read images at run-time during training

 - Alternate to the above step, you could read the images in real time during
   training.
 To do this, you should create files containing paths to the images.